piraeusdatastore/piraeus-operator/doc/README.md

 * use the `xfs` filesystem
 * use storage pools named `ssd`
 * allow volume expansion by resizing the Persistent Volume Claim (PVC).
+* wait for the first Pod to create the volume, placing a replica on the same node if possible.
 ```yaml
 apiVersion: storage.k8s.io/v1
 kind: StorageClass